Sharon, Vermont Information

 Outdoor Recreation in VT during COVID-19

 VT Department of Forests, Parks and Recreation– During the current COVID-19 public health crisis, getting outdoors close to home and connecting with nature is an excellent way to help maintain our mental and physical health.
-Although facilities like restrooms at many areas are currently closed, people are still welcome to enjoy state parks, state forests and wildlife management areas.
+Although facilities like restrooms at many areas may be closed, people are still welcome to enjoy state parks, state forests and wildlife management areas.